Adivasi: Definition and etymology

-Constitution of India, don't use word Adivasi and directed government officials to not use the word in official documents.
-Tribal are known as Scheduled Tribes and Janjati in Constitution.
-The constitution of India grouped these ethnic groups together "as targets for social and economic development.
-Since that time the tribe of India have been known officially as Scheduled Tribes."
+The Constitution of India doesn't use the word Adivasi, and directs government officials to not use the word in official work.
+The notified tribals are designated as Scheduled Tribes (Anusuchit Janjati) in the Constitution.
+The constitution of India grouped these ethnic groups together "as targets for social and economic development".
+Since that time the tribe of India have been known officially as Scheduled Tribes.
 Article 366 (25) defined scheduled tribes as "such tribes or tribal communities or parts of or groups within such tribes or tribal communities as are deemed under Article 342 to be Scheduled Tribes for the purposes of this constitution".
+But, due to the political leverage associated with tribals in the Constitution of India, the term Adivasi serves as a unifying factor both politically and socio-culturally, maintaining its influence in public discourse as a status quo, challenging the legally designated, state-specific administrative term Scheduled Tribes.